 The 5-Year Action Plan was designed to provide direction to the Plan Commission, Town Board, and interested parties to start implementing this Plan.
 To do this, certain actions were selected from each of the nine comprehensive planning elements based on the perceived necessity of timely implementation.
-Many are ordinance or planning-related updates that will better prepare Farmington for development in the coming years.
+Many are ordinance or planning-related updates that will better prepare Farmington for development in coming years.
 In five years, when this plan is reviewed, the 5-Year Action Plan should be updated to reflect new priorities and accomplishments.
 At that time, some actions listed in Table 9.5 may carry over into the next 5-year planning period, while those that were accomplished should be replaced with other actions prioritized by the Plan Commission through a public process.

 Table 9.5: 5 Year Action Plan Action by Planning Element Who is Responsible?
-Housing Responsible.
-Work with La Crosse County Human Services Department to provide additional programming, housing options, and assistance for senior citizen populations.
+Housing Work with La Crosse County Human Services Department to provide additional programming, housing options, and assistance for senior citizen populations.
 Town Board Provide open space in new residential developments to transition between developed and rural areas.
-Plan Commission Transportation Establish periodic (3-5 year) development and update of a Capital Improvement Plan (CIP) to forecast future spending based on infrastructural needs.
+Transportation Plan Commission Establish periodic (3-5 year) development and update of a Capital Improvement Plan (CIP) to forecast future spending based on infrastructural needs.
 Town Board, Plan Commission Create and adopt a comprehensive outdoor recreation plan.
 Park Committee, Town Board, Plan Commission Explore establishing an ad hoc committee to determine preferred routes for bicycle travel on existing roadways to connect neighborhoods and schools.
 This committee could also examine the best place to make connections between recreation facilities and other destinations for trail users.
 Ideas should be articulated into a multi-year transportation improvements plan.
 Park Committee, Ad Hoc Committee Utilities and Community Facilities Work with the DNR to monitor water quality and provide regular reports.
 Town Board Agricultural, Natural, and Cultural Resources Create a committee to explore natural and agricultural preservation programs such as purchase of development rights (PDR) or transfer of development rights (TDR).
-Town Board, Ad Hoc Committee
+Town Board, Ad Hoc Committee Economic Development

-Table 9.5: 5 Year Action Plan Action by Planning Element Who is Responsible?
-Economic Development Support the economic health of productive agriculture in Plan Commission Farmington through development siting protections.
-Plan Commission Collaborate with adjoining municipalities in the planning, timing, location, and form of all commercial and/or industrial FIGH COMMISSION development proposed in and/or adjacent to the Town. acvelopment proposed in analyof adjacem to the fown.
+Support the economic health of productive agriculture in Plan Commission Farmington through development siting protections.
+Collaborate with adjoining municipalities in the planning, Plan Commission timing, location, and form of all commercial and/or industrial development proposed in and/or adjacent to the Town.
 Intergovernmental Cooperation Assist in the development of La Crosse County's Plan Commission Comprehensive Plan Update.
-Provide a copy of this Comprehensive Plan and any proposed Town Clerk updates or amendments to all governmental units adjacent to the Town of Farmington.
+Provide a copy of this Comprehensive Plan and any proposed Town Clerk updates or amendments to all governmental units adjacent to Town of Farmington.
 Land Use Make this Comprehensive Plan available to Plan Town Clerk Commissioners and other decision-makers, including the Town Board and La Crosse County.
 Limit dense residential development to those areas that can Plan Commission best be accommodated by public services.
-Prioritize areas that offer pressurized water systems or sewer service areas for urbanized development.
-Implementation Increase onsite stormwater retention planning as part of the Plan Commission development application and review process.
-Review and evaluate this Plan on an annual or biennial basis, Plan Commission making necessary changes through the amendment process
+Prioritize areas that offer pressurized water systems or sewer service areas for urbanized development urbanized development.
+Implementation Implementation Plan Commission Implementation Increase onsite stormwater retention planning as part of the Plan Commission Implementation Plan Commission Plan Commission